 - Optional step: Brown the butter in a saucepan until golden, stirring continuously.
 About 5 minutes.
 Take care that it does not burn!
 Let it cool to lukewarm.

-- Top with pecan halves and bake for circa 30 minutes or until browned.
+- Top with pecan halves and bake for 30 minutes or until browned.
 You want the top to be set and the inside to be still jiggly.
+Let cool before cutting.